HarSen0604/The_Mavericks/README.md

 ### 4. Fraud Detection

-The system employs advanced techniques to detect potential frauds such as overwriting, scribbling, and the use of void pantographs.
-Void pantographs create copy-evident backgrounds on cheques, enabling the system to identify fake or altered documents.
+The implementation of Gamma binary imaging was made possible through the integration of sophisticated algorithms and image processing techniques into the system's fraud detection framework.
+By harnessing the power of Gamma binary imaging, the system can accurately analyze and identify fraudulent activities such as overwriting, scribbling, and the use of void pantographs on cheques.
+This technology enables the system to achieve enhanced detection capabilities, ensuring the integrity and security of financial transactions.

 ## Technologies Used